 According to statistics and numbers, China is one of the biggest e-commerce markets in the world, as a massive boom has been registered in recent years.
 Big online retailers have profits of billions of dollars on a yearly basis, so the attraction of having an online shop is pretty clear for international investors in China.
-If you would like to start a business in China, we recommend you talk to one of our company formation agents in China and find out how they can help.
+If you would like to open an online business in China, we recommend you talk to one of our company formation agents in China and find out how they can help.

 Table of Contents

 First of all, one must choose a name and verify its validity with the local authorities.
-Second, the business structure needs to be selected, and in most cases, the Wholly Foreign-Owned Enterprise can be the ideal solution and that because it addresses international investors.
+Second, the business structure needs to be selected, and in most cases, the Wholly Foreign-Owned Enterprise can be the ideal solution because it addresses international investors.
 Below are a few important steps to consider for opening a WFOE in China:

 - CNY 30,000 is the minimum share capital for a WFOE in China – a local bank account is needed;